What Is ADHD? Traits, Types, Causes, Diagnosis & Treatments Explained

 Individuals with primarily hyperactive-impulsive ADHD exhibit hyperactive and impulsive traits as their main characteristics, with no inattentive traits.
 These traits may include:

-• Engaging in excessive moment
+Engaging in excessive moments

 A common misconception about ADHD is that one must be hyperactive to be an ADHDer.
 In reality, primarily inattentive ADHDers display inattentive traits excessively, without impulsive or hyperactive behaviours.
 Your traits might include: